Table of Contents

 Let’s take a look at the top four negative habits that people adopt which can have serious long-term consequences for their health.

-4)Increased Alcohol/Cigarette/Fast Food Consumption – It’s sad to note that some of the industries that make a huge profit during a recession are those involving junk foods, hard liquor, wine, cigarettes etc. It’s easy to go in for eating discount family meals often at your local burger outlet or indulge in a smoke or drink when you are feeling stressed.
+It’s sad to note that some of the industries that make a huge profit during a recession are those involving hard liquor, wine, cigarettes etc. It’s easy to smoke or drink when you are feeling stressed.

-If you’ve been adopting one or more of these habits in your efforts to manage costs, you will be reducing expenses in the short-term but it can have very severe consequences on your health in the long run.
-You need to begin to look at ways to eat well, stay fit, get adequate health care and find healthier ways to de-stress as soon as possible.
-Think about it; the recession will end at some point but if you’ve lost your health in the interim, it can be an uphill battle to get healthy again.
+If you increase your negative habits, it can have very severe consequences on your health in the long run.
+You need to begin to look at healthier ways to de-stress as soon as possible.
+The recession will end at some point, but if you’ve lost your health in the interim, it can be an uphill battle to get healthy again.